Natalia Zabila: Early life and education

-Natalia Zabila was born in 1903 in St. Petersburg into a noble family.
+Natalia Zabila was born in 1903 in St. Petersburg into a noble family descending from the Cossack starshyna of Left-bank Ukraine.
 Her father was the son of the academician-sculptor Parmen Zabila and a relative of the Ukrainian poet and friend of Taras Shevchenko, Viktor Zabila.
 Her father's maternal aunt was the wife of the artist Nikolai Ge.
 Zabila's parents studied at the Stieglitz Art School.

 There were seven children in the family: four girls and three boys.
 All of them were brought up in an atmosphere of admiration for fiction, music, and painting.
 Zabila was taught to draw, compose poems, and create fairy tales from childhood.
 She read a lot, in particular the works of Taras Shevchenko, and practiced writing poems as a child.

 In 1917, Zabila's family moved to Ukraine and settled in the small village of Liubotyn (now Kharkiv region).
 Her father remained in St. Petersburg, so the older children had to work.

 Zabila finished the accelerated course in the gymnasium, worked in various positions, and taught for several years in the village of Stary Lyubotyn (now part of Lyubotyn) near Kharkiv.
 In 1925, she graduated from the historical department of the Kharkiv Institute of Public Education.
 In her student years, Zabila wrote prose and poetry for children.
 In 1924, her husband Sava Bozhko printed her first poem in the newspaper Chervony Kordon in Kamianets-Podilskyi.
+Zabila's early works were influenced by Modernism, which she later had to abandon under the pressure of Soviet authorities.